andrew/ultimate-awesome/README.md

 - [awesome-tech-courses](https://github.com/drhazemali/awesome-tech-courses) - A curated list of the best LinkedIn Learning courses to skill up your technology career.
 Whether you're just starting out or looking to advance your expertise, this repository provides top-rated courses across various technology domains.
 - [awesome-generation](https://github.com/FeiiYin/awesome-generation) - A collection of resources on generation.
 - [awesome-resources](https://github.com/Free-Code-Camp-Indy/awesome-resources) - Resources to complement the Free Code Camp curriculum.
-- [awesome-kernelsu](https://github.com/fynks/awesome-kernelsu) - An awesome resource for all things related to KernelSU, KernelSU-next & SukiSU-Ultra.
 - [awesome-inclusive-user-research](https://github.com/Grunet/awesome-inclusive-user-research) - A collection of resources around the area of inclusive user research.
 Also check out
 - [awesome-cangjie](https://github.com/gtn1024/awesome-cangjie) - A curated list of awesome Cangjie frameworks, libraries, software and resources.
 - [awesome-bayes-nets](https://github.com/hayesall/awesome-bayes-nets) - ⚗️ A curated list of Books, Research Papers, and Software for Bayesian Networks.